RAIZERO-Team/Cyber-Security-Bootcamp/HackTrek Death&Challenges/Mohamed Abolyazeed/Network_Layers_and_Protocols/OSI_Model.md

 - **Data Transferred:** **Bits**

 ![Physical Layer](Photo/Physical.jpeg)
-_Example: Ethernet cables, Wi-Fi signals._
+_This layer deals with the physical transmission of data, such as using Ethernet cables or Wi-Fi signals._

 ---